BEGINNING - SOW AND REAP

 We have been making slight changes to our packaging one step at a time.
 We have opted in to remove product tags because you can trust that we wouldn’t sell used products and they aren’t as necessary!
 Instead, we now include a little "about us" note (made from biodegradable Nepali hand made paper ) to remind you why we are here.

-We include dried lavenders with every package which you can plant in spring.
+We include dried lavenders (or other flower/ plant) with every package.
 Because, we believe in thoughtful, intentional little touches or aroma in this case.

 In a world full of noise, we want to touch your lives quietly but profoundly one step at a time, one package at a time.
 We are aware that paper used is also paper wasted.
 So with time, we plan to opt for minimal packaging alternatives.